+Kathryn is the author of The Psychology of Creative Performance and Expertise (Taylor & Francis, 2024), which explores creative expertise across the arts (music, dance, creative writing, art, theatre and film), board games/puzzles, and STEM fields.
 Kathryn’s research interests focus upon expertise development and motivational drivers in cognitive and creative performance domains.
-She has conducted extensive research into the solving of UK-style cryptic crosswords, and has published in this field.
-Other active research interests include: divergent thinking and its relationship to fluid intelligence and creativity; insight problems and the ‘Aha!’ moment; the psychology of recreational hobbies; and medical education and diagnostic biases.
+She has also conducted extensive research into the solving of UK-style cryptic crosswords.
+Other active research interests include divergent thinking and its relationship to fluid intelligence and creativity; insight problems and the ‘Aha!’ moment; visual imagery vividness; sensitivity among creative populations; medical education and diagnostic biases; and the psychology of recreational hobbies.

 Web links: